 Five overlapping populations occupy the corridor.

-Boca Raton — the religious-Zionist wealth anchor
+Boca Raton — a Modern Orthodox anchor

-Palm Beach — the senior US wealth anchor
+Palm Beach — a finance-sector anchor

 The institutional layer